Theatre education at the Playhouse

 What to bring (and leave at home)

-- Nut-free lunch, snacks and beverage to full-day camps.
+- Nut-free lunch and snacks and beverage to full-day camps.
 Please put your name on your food.
 Beverages and snacks can be purchased by full-day campers at the noon hour.

 - Nut-free snack and beverage for half-day camps.
 Please put your name on your food.